I’ll never forget reading about Alabama Splash Adventure on my good friend’s Instagram account last year:

 “Such a fun day at the water park!
 I have to say, since I grew up in Orlando around many water parks, including Disney ones, that I set my expectations pretty low for this one.
 But, it did not disappoint!
 My kids had a BLAST and are already asking when we can go back!”

-We arrived right when the gates opened (10:30 a.m.), received our wristbands, and proceeded into the park.
+We arrived right when the gates opened (10:30 a.m.) and proceeded into the park.
 We were greeted with a fun, colorful “Main Street” of shops and restaurants as we made our way to the water park portion of Alabama Splash Adventure.
 We got a locker (which, might I add, blew my mind!)
 The lockers open when you scan your wristband bar code.
 How amazing is that?
 No need to keep up with a locker key or remember a combination code.
 Then we were off to play!

 Salamander Bay, Splash Island, and Pirates High Dive Show